Sustainable Energy Resources

 - Energy Resiliency Zone Initiative

 The Energy Resiliency Zones (ERCs) Initiative is an effort by the County to focus on uplifting neighborhoods in the county that face significant economic, health, public safety and educational challenges.
-The ERZs evolved from a County initiative, formerly known as Transforming Neighborhoods Initiative (TNI), which utilized several metric indicators such as education, public safety, and employment to identify key neighborhoods across the County needing holistic uplifting.
+The ERCs evolved from a County initiative, formerly known as Transforming Neighborhoods Initiative (TNI), which utilized several metric indicators such as education, public safety, and employment to identify key neighborhoods across the County needing holistic uplifting.

 Presidential Policy Directive (PPD) 21 defines resilience as "the ability to anticipate, prepare for, and adapt to changing conditions and withstand, respond to, and recover rapidly from disruptions".
 From an energy perspective, resiliency is the ability to prepare for and adapt to utility disruptions and recover quickly from these disruptions.
 It involves the deployment of distributed energy resources such as energy efficiency, renewable energy such as solar PV and thermal, battery storage, and microgrids.
 Through this initiative, the county will improve the quality of life in those communities, while identifying ways to improve service delivery throughout the county for all residents.
 You can use the locator tool to find out if you live within an ERC area: Energy Resiliency Communities (ERC) Address Locator (princegeorgescountymd.gov).

 During a QHEC, trained Energy Analysts will: